sergiomadd/StardewValleyMods/ItemPipes/docs/README.md

 - ### Supported containers:
 	- **Chest**
 Regular vanilla chests.
-As you can see below, the items get out of a chest, and enter the other.
+As you can see below, the items get out of one chest, and enter the other.
 ![alt](gifs/ChestSendingGif.gif)
 ![alt](gifs/ChestReceivingGif.gif)
 	- **Junimo Chest**